MeynanAneytha/YomigamiOkami-reshade-shaders/README.md

 * Take the content of the `reshade-shaders` folder and fuse it with your game installation of ReShade.
 * You should now have a `Okami` subfolder in your `reshade-shaders\Shaders` folder, and a `reshade-shaders\Textures`

-* Do the same with the `reshade-presets` folder and fust it in your game installation of ReShade.
+* Do the same with the `reshade-presets` folder and fuse it in your game installation of ReShade.

 ### Launch the game

 Once the game is launched and the shaders compiled, provided there were no compilation errors you should have the Okami presets available.

 ![Okami presets in ReShade menu](documentation-images/ReShade-menu_Okami-presets.png "Okami presets")